1st Scout Ranger Regiment

-The Scout Rangers, known officially as the First Scout Ranger Regiment, is a Philippine Army unit specializing in anti-guerrilla jungle warfare, raids, ambushes, close quarters combat, urban warfare and sabotage.
+The Scout Rangers (SR), known officially as the First Scout Ranger Regiment (FSSR), is a special operations forces of the Philippine Army (PA) that is specialized in combat patrols and scouting behind enemy lines in a special operations forces (SOF) style.
+The SR is similar to the 75th Ranger Regiment of the United States Army (USA).
 Their headquarters is based at Camp Pablo Tecson in San Miguel, Bulacan.